Shannon Brown: Personal life

 On March 27, 2019, it was reported Monica was divorcing Brown.
 As of October 2019, their divorce was finalized.

+His brother Sterling Brown is an American professional basketball player for Partizan of the EuroLeague.

+Legal issues

 On October 7, 2021, Brown was indicted for insurance fraud in the Southern District of New York for allegedly defrauding the NBA's health and welfare benefit plan.

-His brother Sterling Brown is an NBA G League player playing for the Raptors 905.
+In April 2023, Brown consented to pay $320,000 in restitution after pleading guilty to the charges.